wanglihe/3gpp-amrnb/src/readme.txt

 This readme.txt shortly explains the compilation and use of the AMR floating point C-code.
 The package contains C-source files for the AMR floating-point speech encoder and optimized fixed-point speech decoder.
-The optimized fixed-point speech decoder is bit-exact with 3GPP TS 26.073 fixed-point speech decoder version 4.1.0.
+The optimized fixed-point speech decoder is bit-exact with the existing ETSI fixed-point speech decoder version 7.4.0.

 COMPILING THE SOFTWARE
 ======================

-By default the encoder output and decoder input are formatted according to the MIME file storage format used e.g. by the MMS service.
-The specification of this format can be found in RFC 3267 "Real-Time Transport Protocol(RTP) Payload Format and File Storage Format for the Adaptive Multi-Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) Audio Codecs", sections 5.1 and 5.3.

-If you want to compile a package with an output compatible with the existing 3GPP AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
-Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official 3GPP AMR fixed-point codec.
+If you want to compile a package with an output compatible with the existing ETSI AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
+Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official ETSI fixed-point codec (V.7.4.0).

-If you want to compile a package with an output compatible with the AMR IF2 format of the 3GPP specification TS 26.101 "Mandatory speech processing functions; AMR speech codec frame structure", defining "IF2" during compiling.
+If you do not define "ETSI" the codec will use packed 8-bit octets and the file format is in line with the AMR IF2 format of the 3GPP specification TS 26.101 "Mandatory speech processing functions; AMR speech codec frame structure".

 NOTE: When using the ETSI stream format the user must take care that the mode index and the frame type are valid, else the decoder will crash.
 There is no error